-In the indexing stage, The New York Times Indexing Service incorporates the article into The New York Times Index.
-Annually published since 1913, The New York Times Index indexes the contents of the year's newspaper by grouping chronologically arranged summaries of articles under common subject headings.
+In the indexing stage, library scientists at the New York Times Indexing Service incorporate the article into the New York Times Index.
+Annually published since 1913, the New York Times Index indexes the contents of the year's newspaper by grouping chronologically arranged summaries of articles under common subject headings.
 Figure 2 shows an example of the entry for Education and Schools from the 1993 Index.